men37/kob/README.md

 It is of note each character of a password is encrypted after you provide it as well and then remains protected using mprotect until your whole password entry is finished.

-A file you selected to load at the beginning will then have applied an XOR operation repeatedly using your password.
+A file you selected (intended to be a key file you've already obfuscated) should load at the beginning and at the end have applied an XOR operation where your password gets cycled through repeatedly.
 Finally the file is saved over the one the original.

 At this time the options obfuscate and deobfuscate are really the same effect.

+note: do not load a sensitive file. instead of using the program to undo a change replace the sensitive key file with a backup of the protected one.